 For the most popular format (1080p) click on the settings tab and scroll up to Custom.
 In the video size settings, ensure your width is 1920, and your height is 1080.
 The aspect ratio should read 16:9, if it doesn’t, click on the drop-down menu and choose the Square Pixels option.

 Once you hit OK, your sequence will be created and will appear in the project browser alongside your clips.
-When you drag your first clip to the timeline, you may get a message telling you the sequence settings are different to the clip settings.
+When you drag your first clip to the timeline, you may get a message telling you the sequence settings are different from the clip settings.
 If you choose the ‘Change’ option, it will amend your sequence settings to match the clip.

 Or, if you are confident that you have set up your sequence the way you wish, click ‘Keep Existing Settings.’
 Once your timeline sequence is set up, you can start adding and ordering your clips.